Tylerflick/tylerflick.github.io/projects.md

 ### Utilities

 [ImageDiff](https://github.com/Tylerflick/ImageDiff)
 A small commmand line app for macOS written in Swift.
-It uses a Metal compute shader to determine if two input images are different and if so, it outputs a difference image.
+It uses a Metal compute shader to determine if two input images are different and if so, outputs a difference image.
 I originally wrote this app to speed up testing the output of a document rasterizer against a baseline.

 ### Services